chachacollins/cake/README.md

 ## Overview

-CAKE is a simple build system that provides an intuitive syntax for defining build rules, dependencies, and variables to automate your build process.
+FAIRE is a simple build system that provides an intuitive syntax for defining build rules, dependencies, and variables to automate your build process.

 ## Syntax